pemcg/manageiq-automation-howto-guide/chapter17a/integrating_with_satellite_6.md

 Christian Jung's excellent [blog](http://www.jung-christian.de) also contains several articles on CloudForms and Foreman integration, particularly when provisioning using kickstart.
 Some of the code here is borrowed from Chris's examples.

-#### The Challenge of Triggering the Client Connection
+#### The Challenge of Triggering the Client Operations

 For this example we'll be provisioning into a VMware Provider, and cloning from fully installed 'fat' templates (i.e. no kickstarting).
-Cloning from Template (Infrastructure Providers) or Image (Cloud Providers) presents us with the challenge of how to initiate a _subscription-manager register_ command, using dynamic arguments such as --activationkey or --org.
+Cloning from Template (Infrastructure Providers) or Image (Cloud Providers) presents us with the challenge of how to initiate several commands on the new VM, including _subscription-manager register_, using dynamic arguments such as _--activationkey_ or _--org_.

 There are several ways of remotely running commands in a newly created VM, including: